XHLO-FM

-XHLO-FM is a radio station in Chihuahua City, Chihuahua, Mexico.
+XHLO-FM is a radio station in Chihuahua, Chihuahua, Mexico.
 It broadcasts on 100.9 FM and carries the Exa FM format from MVS Radio.

-AM history
+History

-XELO was originally the call sign of a border-blaster radio station licensed to the Tijuana / Rosarito area of Baja California, Mexico.
+XELO was originally the call sign of a border-blaster radio station licensed to the Ciudad / Juarez area of Chihuahua, Mexico.
 At different times, these same call letters were also assigned to other Mexican stations based in Nogales, Sonora, and Piedras Negras, Coahuila.

 On October 25, 1976, the XELO call sign returned, this time to Chihuahua, on a new 1 kW daytimer, XELO-AM.
 By the time the 1990s rolled around, the station had upgraded its power to 5 kW day and .5 kW night.
 The station moved to FM in 2011.